 If you have severe, uncontrolled, or life threatening bleeding with Eliquis, this can be reversed with a drug called Andexxa.
 This drug is an antidote to Eliquis that’s used in an emergency.
 (An antidote is a drug that reverses the effect of another drug or substance.)

-Andexxa is given in hospital by intravenous infusion (drip into a vein).
+Andexxa is given in a hospital by intravenous (IV) infusion.
 The drug attaches to the Eliquis that’s in your body and stops it from working.
 This allows your blood to clot typically again.

 Ingredients